-- 1. A profile review that consists of an analysis of student achievement (AK Star, MAP, local assessments) attendance, enrollment trends, graduation rates, and behavioral data.
+- 1. A profile review that consists of an analysis of student achievement (AK Star, MAP, local assessments) attendance, enrollment trends, and behavioral data.
 This data is broken down by sub-group when possible. - 2.
 A profile review that consists of an analysis of instructional staff retention rates, attendance, qualifications, and other information (teachers and paraprofessionals) - 3.
 A program review of site specific programs including a fidelity review, cost analysis, and desired outcomes. - 4.
-A practice review that includes an assessment on a multitude of indicators in the areas of leadership, recruitment/retainment of staff, instructional transformation, and the culture of learning. - 5.
-A community review was completed to engage the community in identifying areas of need and strengths.
+A practice review that includes an assessment on a multitude of indicators in the areas of leadership, recruitment/retainment of staff, instructional transformation, and the culture of learning, including moving the Student of the Month board to a place where it is more visible. - 5.
+A community review was completed to engage the community in identifying areas of need and strengths, including more parent involvement at school both during the school day and during fundraising and engaging the community in an effort to clean the murals that are covered in mildew.

 The needs assessment is outlined in the schoolwide plan which is shared with staff and community through the district website, at the annual Title IA meeting, during a CSC meeting, and available by hard copy by request.